 Hopefully you all have now seen the year 3 spelling list - refer to your home learning books for these lists.
 If you have misplaced this please request another copy.
 These spellings are on going and should be practised at home.
 Each week we will select random words from the list to see how your child is progressing with these.
 Spelling patterns and spelling rules are being covered in class, there will be occasions when some are sent home for reinforcement and practice.

 Each week there will be a piece of set maths work to be completed, this will be either via the abacus maths site in the form of a maths related game or a hard copy which will be stuck into the home learning book.
 It is policy to complete this homework, which is handed out on a Friday and due in the following Wednesday.

-Home learning is an important part of yur child's learning journey and should be encouraged and supported as and when required.
+Home learning is an important part of your child's learning journey and should be encouraged and supported as and when required.

-Each half term a home learning topic related menu is handed to your child, they should select six activities from the wide selection of creative, research and written based activities.
-These can be completed in any order and at any time throughout the half term- Completing six activities in total by the end of each half term.
+Each half term a home learning topic related menu (which is optional) this is handed to your child, we recommend that they select six activities from the wide selection of creative, research and written based activities.
+These can be completed in any order and at any time throughout the half term.

 These are designed to reinforce in class topic related learning and give children the opportunities to share their knowledge and understanding with their family.

 A healthy snack can be brought into school for morning break, this is to be placed in the snack tray on entry into the classroom.

 Water bottle are welcomed and should be labelled with your child's name.